codeforamerica/glossary-bot/README.md

 When it's done deploying, click the **View** button at the bottom of the form.
 A **Method Not Allowed** error page will load, but don't worry about that.
 All you're looking for is your bot's URL, which looks something like `https://my-glossary-bot.herokuapp.com/`.
 Copy that URL, paste it into the **URL** field of the Slash Command integration page on Slack, and save the integration there.

 And now you're good to get glossing!
 Open up Slack and type `/gloss help` to start.

+If you installed Gloss Bot on Heroku using the Deploy on Heroku button and you want to upgrade it with the latest changes, [follow these instructions](DEPLOY.md#if-you-used-the-deploy-to-heroku-button).